 About recording profiles

-A recording profile is a configuration for multiple direct-to-cloud cameras containing predefined camera settings.
-The profile includes settings to control resolution, frame rate, maximum bit rate, recording location, and the video retention period for multiple cameras.
+A recording profile is a configuration for multiple cameras containing predefined camera settings, including settings for retention period, storage location, resolution, frame rate, and bit rate.

 Default recording profiles